Five things movies get wrong about grenades

-Hollywood is infamous for f*cking up just about everything when it comes to the military, but one thing that especially grinds grunts' gears is how they portray the use of grenades.
+Hollywood is infamous for screwing up just about every detail when it comes to the military, but one thing that especially grinds grunts' gears is how they portray the use of grenades.

 Grenades are extremely deadly tools of destruction that, honestly, are a lot of fun to throw — but they are too often misused in fiction.
 They're easily one of the most tactically crucial weapons used in combat, but if you were operating exclusively on movie knowledge, you'd be in terrible shape (or shapes).

 Here's what Hollywood consistently gets wrong about grenades

 In general, movies would have you believe that grenades are just a step beneath MOABs.
 The reality of grenades is much like the reality of that online date you're about to go on.
 When you first see it in real life, your first thought is probably going to be, "that's it?"

 It's not some huge, f*ck-off fireball, it's just a poof of smoke and shrapnel.